Margaret C. Anderson: Gurdjieff

 The teachings of George Ivanovitch Gurdjieff played an important role in Anderson's life.
 Anderson met Gurdjieff in Paris and, together with Leblanc, began studies with him, focusing on his original teaching called The Fourth Way.
-From 1935 to 1939, Anderson and Georgette Leblanc studied with Gurdjieff as part of a group of women known as "The Rope", which included eight members in all: Jane Heap, Elizabeth Gordon, Solita Solano, Kathryn Hulme, Louise Davidson and Alice Rohrer, besides them.
+From 1935 to 1939, Anderson and Leblanc studied with Gurdjieff as part of a group of women known as "The Rope", which included eight members in all.
+Besides Anderson and Leblanc, these were Jane Heap, Elizabeth Gordon, Solita Solano, Kathryn Hulme, Louise Davidson and Alice Rohrer.
 Along with Katherine Mansfield and Jane Heap, she remains one of the most noted disciples at Gurdjieff's Institute for the Harmonious Development of Man, at Fontainebleau, near Paris, from October 1922 to 1924.

 Anderson studied with Gurdjieff in France until his death in October 1949, writing about him and his teachings in most of her books, most extensively in her memoir, The Unknowable Gurdjieff.

-Late life
+1942, New York

-By 1942 her relationship with Heap had cooled, and, evacuating from the war in France, Anderson sailed for the United States.
-Jane Heap had moved to London in 1935, where she led Gurdjieff study groups until her death in 1964.
+In 1942, evacuating from the war in France, Anderson sailed for the United States.
 With her passage paid by Ernest Hemingway, Anderson met on the voyage Dorothy Caruso, widow of the famous tenor Enrico Caruso.
+The two began a romantic relationship, became lovers, and lived together, in New York, until Dorothy's death in 1955.

+1955, France

-The two began a romantic relationship, and lived together until Dorothy's death in 1955.
-Anderson returned to Le Cannet, and there she died of emphysema on October 19, 1973.
+In 1955, Anderson returned to Le Cannet, and there she died of emphysema on October 19, 1973.
 She is buried beside Georgette Leblanc in the Notre Dame des Anges Cemetery.

-In media
+Commemoration

-Anderson was the subject of an Academy Award–nominated documentary entitled Beyond Imagining: Margaret Anderson and the "Little Review" in 1991, by Wendy L. Weinberg.Margaret Anderson -Bibliography The Little Review.
+Anderson was the subject of an Academy Award–nominated documentary entitled Beyond Imagining: Margaret Anderson and the "Little Review" in 1991, by Wendy L. Weinberg.

 An exhibition, "Making No Compromise: Margaret Anderson and the Little Review", celebrated the life and work of Margaret Anderson and the Little Review's remarkable influence.
-It opened at the Beinecke Library, Yale University, in October, 2006, and ran for three months.
+It opened at the Beinecke Library, Yale University, in October 2006, and ran for three months.

-Other

-In 2006 Anderson and Jane Heap were inducted into the Chicago Gay and Lesbian Hall of Fame.
+In 2006, Anderson and Jane Heap were inducted into the Chicago Gay and Lesbian Hall of Fame.

 In 2014, Anderson was inducted into the Chicago Literary Hall of Fame.